capjamesg/aurora-docs-template/README.md

 # Documentation Template

-A documentation tempalte built in Aurora, based on the [Aurora documentation](https://aurora.jamesg.blog.).
+A documentation template built in Aurora, based on the [Aurora documentation](https://aurora.jamesg.blog.).

 ![A documentation homepage with a sidebar](screenshot.png)